 A: In general there is not one BEST machine, or BEST way to roast - only a lot of different options that you ought to consider and then pick one that seems to fit.
 There are many ways to roast coffee, from home appliances made specifically for this purpose, to simple pan roasting.
 Most methods are simple and the results are excellent!

-The fundamental choice in home roasting is choosing between a manual method and a more automated method.
-In both cases, my personal opinion is that the most important thing is to look at the roast itself - and that process is pictured and described on our Pictorial Guide to the Roast Process page.
-Timing, settings and temperature readings are signposts along the way.
-The most important thing is to watch the coffee itself and develop a sense of where the roast is by color, smell, sound and most importantly taste of the roast when done.
+The fundamental choice in home roasting is between manual and more automated methods.
+In both cases the most important thing is to look at the roast itself, and that process is illustrated in our Pictorial Guide to the Roast Process page.
+Timing, settings and temperature readings are signposts along the way but the most important thing is to watch the coffee itself and develop a sense of where the roast is by color, smell, sound and, most importantly, how the roast tastes after it’s done.
 None of the settings on the fanciest, most expensive roaster in the world will help if you do not know to how to judge the coffee itself.
-(The analogy that comes to mind is how folks spend $$$K on a Viking range but can’t boil water.
-It is not the equipment that is important.)
 Roasting, like cooking, is both a science and an art, and developing a feel for the process is key.

-Manual homeroast methods using an oven, stovetop popper, skillet or wok (even a heat gun and a dog bowl) are just that - you control the temperature, time and movement of the beans entirely by hand.
-These are all conduction methods and result in a slower, more full-bodied roast.
-Roast times will be in the range of 10 to 20 minutes and you can roast up to a full pound in a stove top popper (though Tom prefers working with a half pound batch as it is easier to keep moving).
+Manual home roast methods using an oven, stovetop popper, skillet or wok (even a heat gun and a dog bowl) are just that - you control the temperature, time and movement of the beans entirely by hand.
+These all result in a slower, more full-bodied roast but can be very uneven.
+Roast times will be in the range of 10 to 20 minutes and you can roast up to a full pound but a half-pound batch is easier to keep moving.

 Q: I think I want a machine - what should I consider?